-Pathway is the UK’s leading homeless healthcare charity.
-Our model of integrated care operates within NHS services, bringing together teams of NHS, local authority and voluntary sector professionals to improve healthcare for homeless people.
-Each team includes a specialist GP, nurses, housing professionals and in some hospitals, Pathway Care Navigators: people who were once homeless who we train to support homeless patients.
+Pathway is the UK’s leading homeless healthcare charity, helping the NHS to create hospital teams to support homeless patients.
+Each team includes a specialist GP, nurses, allied health professionals, housing experts and in some hospitals, Pathway Care Navigators: people who were once homeless who we train to support homeless patients.

 - Housing and benefits advice